 There is a great deal of conjecture about the exact circumstances of Ötzi’s death.
 What is known is that he suffered a violent and traumatic end.
 He had a deep, unhealed wound to his hand that occurred a few days earlier, and close examination of the body demonstrated numerous bruises and smaller cuts on his hands, wrists and chest.
 There was also evidence of a skull fracture that may have occurred in an attack just prior to his death.
 All this supports the theory that he involved in a struggle prior to his death and may have been fleeing from his assailant(s).

 Whilst we will likely never know the motivation for his attack and eventual murder we do know the exact way in which he was killed.
 Examination of the left side of his back discovered a small skin wound that opened into a narrow channel.
-Inside a small arrowhead was found that had penetrated the left scapula and ended up a few centimeters from his left lung.
+Inside a small arrowhead was found that had penetrated the left scapula and ended up a few centimetres from his left lung.
 Despite not striking any vital organs the arrowhead severed the left subclavian artery.
 Massive haemorrhage would have ensued from such a wound and Ötzi would have bled to death in a matter of minutes.
 Not even modern ‘ATLS’ style trauma management would have saved Ötzi under these circumstances.

 Lessons from the Past

 From a doctor’s perspective, I personally found the story of Ötzi the Iceman fascinating.
 This ‘cold case’ is surely one of the most interesting from ancient history.
-A fascinating murder-mystery case that Sherlock Holmes would have enjoyed, mixed with a series of puzzling medical phenomena that would have kept the misanthropic medical genius Dr. Gregory House busy.
+A fascinating murder-mystery case that Sherlock Holmes would have enjoyed, mixed with a series of puzzling medical phenomena that would have kept the misanthropic medical genius Dr Gregory House busy.

 Ötzi may hold the key to the secrets of the origins of acupuncture and ancient management of infectious diseases whilst also providing us with interesting information in modern medical genetics.
 I hope you enjoyed his story as much as I did.